skupperproject/skupper-example-bookinfo/README.md

 ## Step 5: Connect your Skupper installations

-Now you need Skupper to connect your namespaces.
+Now you need to connect your namespaces with a Skupper connection.
 This is a two step process.

-* The ```skupper connection-token``` command generates a secret token that signifies permission to connect to this namespace.
-The token also carries the network connection details so that a connecting Skupper can find the Skupper that generated the token.
+* The ```skupper connection-token <file>``` command directs Skupper to open a network ingress and to generate a secret token file with certificates that grant permission to other Skupper instances to connect to the ingress.

     Note: Protect this file as you would any file that holds login credentials.

-* The ```skupper connect``` command uses the connection token to establish a connection to the Skupper that generated it.
+* The ```skupper connect <file>``` command directs Skupper to connect to another Skupper's network ingress.
+This step completes the Skupper connection.

+Note that in this arrangement the Skupper instances join to form peer networks.
+Typically the Skupper opening the ingress port will be on the public cluster.
+A cluster running on `laptop` may not even have an address that is reachable from the internet.
+Skupper network members are peers after the connection is made and it does not matter which Skupper opened the ingress and which connected.

-The console sessions in this demo are run by the same user on the same host.
+The console terminals in this demo are run by the same user on the same host.
-This makes the token file in the ${HOME} directory available to both consoles.
+This makes the token file in the ${HOME} directory available to both terminals.
-If your console sessions are on different machines then you may need to use `scp` or a similar tool to transfer the token file to the system hosting the `laptop` console.
+If your terminals are on different machines then you may need to use `scp` or a similar tool to transfer the token file to the system hosting the `laptop` terminal.

-### Generate a connection token
+### Open a network ingress and generate a connection token

-Console for namespace `aws-eu-west`:
+Namespace `aws-eu-west`:

     skupper connection-token ${HOME}/PVT-to-PUB-connection-token.yaml

-### Use the token to form a connection
+### Open the connection

-Console for namespace `laptop`:
+Namespace `laptop`:

     skupper connect ${HOME}/PVT-to-PUB-connection-token.yaml

 ### Check the connection

-Console for namespace `aws-eu-west`:
+Namespace `aws-eu-west`:

     $ skupper status
     Skupper enabled for "aws-eu-west".
 It is connected to 1 other sites.

-Console for namespace `laptop`:
+Namespace `laptop`:

     $ skupper status
     Skupper enabled for "laptop".
 It is connected to 1 other sites.